 The answer depends on what the assurance conclusion covers.
 If you’re providing assurance on the full CSRD sustainability statement (or any non-financial subject matter that isn’t specifically a GHG statement), ISAE 3000 (Revised) applies.
 If you’re providing a separate assurance conclusion specifically on a greenhouse gas statement, ISAE 3410 applies.
 If you’re doing both, both standards apply to the same engagement.

 ISAE 3000 (Revised), issued by the IAASB and effective since December 2015, is the overarching standard for all assurance engagements other than audits or reviews of historical financial information.
 It covers ethical requirements, quality management, engagement acceptance, planning, evidence gathering, and reporting.
-Every ISAE standard (3402, 3410, 3420) sits under ISAE 3000 and references it as the parent framework.
+Every subject-specific ISAE standard (3402, 3410, 3420, and future additions) sits under ISAE 3000 and references it as the parent framework.
 ISAE 3410 paragraph 2 states explicitly that the practitioner performing an ISAE 3410 engagement also complies with ISAE 3000 (Revised).

 The typical CSRD engagement is a single limited assurance conclusion on the sustainability statement under ISAE 3000 (Revised).
 GHG data appears within that statement (under ESRS E1-6), and the assurance procedures on the GHG data form part of the overall ISAE 3000 engagement.
 No separate ISAE 3410 engagement is needed unless someone requests a standalone GHG assurance report.

 When does a separate ISAE 3410 engagement arise?
 Four situations.
 First: the client participates in a voluntary emissions trading scheme that requires independently assured GHG statements.
 Second: an investor or lender requires a separate GHG assurance conclusion as a condition of green financing.
-Third: the client’s group auditor requests a standalone GHG report from a component auditor in a jurisdiction where GHG assurance is conducted separately from sustainability assurance.
-Fourth: a supply chain sustainability programme contractually requires standalone GHG assurance.
+Third: the client voluntarily seeks reasonable assurance on GHG data while maintaining limited assurance on the broader sustainability statement.
+Fourth: the client’s group auditor requests a standalone GHG report from a component auditor in a jurisdiction where GHG assurance is conducted separately from sustainability assurance.
 In all four cases, the distinguishing factor is the same: someone needs a standalone conclusion on the GHG numbers, separate from the broader sustainability statement.

 What ISAE 3000 (Revised) requires for CSRD assurance

 ISAE 3000 (Revised) provides the framework for both limited and reasonable assurance engagements.
-The CSRD currently requires limited assurance.
+The CSRD currently requires limited assurance, with a possible move to reasonable assurance in the future (the European Commission is required to assess this by October 2028).

 The standard’s requirements follow the same logical sequence as ISA-based financial audits, adapted for non-financial subject matter.
 The practitioner must assess the suitability of the criteria (for CSRD, the criteria are the ESRS), assess the risk of material misstatement, design and perform procedures responsive to those risks, evaluate the evidence obtained, and form a conclusion.

-For a limited assurance engagement under ISAE 3000, the procedures are primarily inquiry, analytical procedures, and observation.
+For a limited assurance engagement under ISAE 3000, the procedures are primarily inquiry and analytical procedures, supplemented by observation and inspection where relevant.
 The practitioner is not required to perform the same depth of testing as in a reasonable assurance engagement.
 ISAE 3000 paragraph 12L specifies that limited assurance procedures are designed to reduce the engagement risk to a level that is acceptable in the circumstances but that is greater than for a reasonable assurance engagement.
+The practical effect: you’re asking “is there anything that causes us to believe the sustainability statement is materially misstated?” rather than “have we obtained sufficient evidence to conclude it is not materially misstated?”

 One ISAE 3000 requirement that catches first-time sustainability assurance practitioners is paragraph 46R/46L: the practitioner must consider whether the subject matter information is free of material misstatement, including misstatements from omission.
 For CSRD, this means evaluating whether the client has reported on all ESRS topics assessed as material in the double materiality assessment.
 If the client’s materiality assessment determined that ESRS E5 (resource use and circular economy) is material but the sustainability statement contains no E5 disclosures, that omission is itself potentially a material misstatement.